chadoliver/stretch-router/specification/routing.md

 ----------------------------------------------------------------------------------------------------
 #### What happens when the user moves their mouse over a keep-out region while routing a track?

+Different objects have different degrees of movability, and this determines their behaviour when the routed track intersects their keep-out region.
+Some objects are absolutely immovable, some objects may be pushed aside at any time, and other objects may only be pushed aside when a special modifier key is held down.

+Each object has a default movability, but when adjacent to other objects they will adopt the minimum level of movability found in the group of adjacent objects.
+This reflects our intuition of how objects behave in real life.

+(Examine each class of obstacle in turn, and explain how they act.)

+Question: what objects should act as if they are on springs?
+Should _all_ objects act in this way?

 ----------------------------------------------------------------------------------------------------
 #### How do we allow the user to push other tracks aside when routing a track?
 How do we determine which tracks cannot be pushed aside?